-In our upcoming Dragonfly Memorial Page we celebrate the lives of our precious boys and men whose memories live on in our hearts and minds.
+In our Dragonfly Memorial Page we celebrate the lives of our precious children and adults whose memories live on in our hearts and minds.
 Our lives were enriched by their presence and we will not forget them.

 Talking to someone